-RNC Speakers: What to know about Richard Grenell
+RNC speakers: What to know about Richard Grenell

 Former acting Director of National Intelligence (DNI) Richard Grenell is slated to speak at the Republican National Convention this week, in support of President Trump's reelection.
 Here are some fast facts on who he is and how he is connected to the commander-in-chief.

-Grenell, 53, was confirmed as U.S. ambassador to Germany in 2018 and two years later was tapped by the president to be a part of his cabinet as intelligence director, tasked with overseeing 17 spy agencies including the FBI, CIA, and NSA.
+Grenell, 53, was confirmed as U.S. ambassador to Germany in 2018 and two years later was tapped by the president to be a part of his Cabinet as intelligence director, tasked with overseeing 17 spy agencies including the FBI, CIA, and National Security Agency.

 He was appointed in an "acting" capacity in February 2020, temporarily avoiding the need for Senate confirmation.
 The former State Department official and communications executive is the first openly gay member of Trump's cabinet.